datacorner/pyBPPIBridge/README.md

 # Introduction
 ![BPPI Bridge principle](./principle.png)
 This repository proposes a Python program that makes a bridge between Blue Prism Process Intelligence (alias BPPI) and external data sources.
 Its purpose is to access these external datasources, collect them ant automate their importation into a BPPI instance (cloud or on-prem).
 By executing a TO DO into the BPPI repository it also enables to performs BPPI transformations and load directly in one or several projects.
-Currently this bridge can access to
+Currently this bridge can access and load data from
 * External file (csv)
 * External Excel Spreadsheet (xls, xlsx, xlsm, xlsb, odf, ods and odt)
+* External XES File
 * ODBC Data Sources (checked with SQL Server) by using an configurable SQL query
 * Blue Prism repository (Can gather all the session logs for a specified process)
 * SAP Read Table via SAP RFC